 Phase 2: Brussels West

 The second phase focuses on the west of the Brussels-Capital Region.
-It involves the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Flemish Region).
+It involves the renewal and restructuring of the connections between the substations of Berchem-Sainte-Agathe, Molenbeek-Saint-Jean, Héliport, and Bruegel (Dilbeek, Flemish Region).

 In the Brussels-Capital Region, Elia adheres to:

 - the new Regional Government Ordinance of 3 July 2008 concerning worksites on roads;